voncloft/Voncloft-OS/README.md

 - mythtv - needs testing
 - clementine

-python - might have errors will fix as a need be basis
+- python - might have errors will fix as a need be basis

-perl - might have errors will fix as a need be basis
+- perl - might have errors will fix as a need be basis

-kodi - needs testing
+- kodi - needs testing

-kde - needs testing
+- kde - needs testing

 **Other:**

-Everything in working_on/sort_later needs to be tested.
+-Everything in working_on/sort_later needs to be tested.

-Will use a spare PC to test everything on or a virtual box
+-Will use a spare PC to test everything on or a virtual box